 - Explore the latest studies on ankylosing spondylitis.

-When looking at the big picture, we must remember that ankylosing spondylitis falls within the larger category of autoimmune and inflammatory diseases of which there are more than 100 individual diagnoses.
-In our research, we have found that 50 million Americans suffer from one or more autoimmune diseases.
-A research study further estimated that approximately 25% of patients with autoimmune diseases have a tendency to develop additional autoimmune diseases.¹
+Finally, let us remember that the Spondylitides, including AS, are chronic autoinflammatory conditions.
+Along with autoimmune diseases, there are more than 100 individual diagnoses.
+According to our research, some 24-50 million Americans suffer from one or more autoimmune diseases.
+Furthermore, a research study estimated that approximately 25% of patients with one autoimmune diagnosis develop additional autoimmune diseases.¹

-We hope our spotlight on ankylosing spondylitis connects you with beneficial resources and information.
-We believe it is essential to take a holistic approach to combat the autoimmune disease epidemic.
-By looking at all autoimmune and similar diseases together, we can move away from the fragmented view that hides the magnitude of the problem and head toward concerted action in reshaping research, diagnosis, and treatment.
-Our model is based on the revolution in cancer research and treatment over the past 50 years, made possible by viewing cancer as a group of diseases with a common foundation, thus garnering far more resources than had been devoted to individual types of cancer alone.
-Help us bring this revolution to autoimmunity!
+All in all, we hope our Spotlight on Ankylosing Spondylitis connects you with useful resources and information.
+Moreover, we believe it is essential to take a holistic approach to combat the autoimmune disease epidemic.
+Thus, by focusing on chronic inflammatory diseases together, we can see the total size of this invisible epidemic.
+Therefore, we promote concerted action to reshape research, diagnosis, and treatment.
+In particular, our model is the revolution in cancer research and treatment over the past 50 years.
+That revolution was only made possible by viewing cancer as a group of diseases with a common foundation.
+As a single category, cancer has garnered far more resources than were devoted to individual cancers alone.

 Get acquainted with Your Autoimmunity Connection

-- Check out our blog at www.drbonnie360.com for all things autoimmune – from updates in research to possible lifestyle modifications, patient stories, and more.
+- Check out our blog at www.drbonnie360.com for all things autoimmune.
+These include updates in research, lifestyle modifications, patient stories, and more.

 - Find us on Facebook here, or join our Facebook Forum to connect with patients across all autoimmune diseases.